bkammerling/ubuild-jekyll/wunder_collections/_clients/greenmobility.md

   Their operational expertise, coupled with Wunder Mobility’s technology, has created the foundation for steady growth and profitability in the share mobility space.
 company_url: https://www.greenmobility.com/dk/en/
-shared_vision: Green Mobility and Wunder Mobility share the vision to replace car ownership by car sharing with a fleet that is 100% run by e-vehicles
+description: Green Mobility and Wunder Mobility share the vision to replace car ownership by car sharing with a fleet that is 100% run by e-vehicles
 show_stats: true
 stats: